crossbario/autobahn-js/README.md

 # Getting started

+With **Autobahn**|JS, you can develop application components in JavaScript, and those components can be hosted inside browsers and NodeJS as well as PostgreSQL in a future release.

-To use **Autobahn**|JS in your application, you need a WAMP v2 compatible **application router**.
+To provide the communication between the components of your application, you need a WAMP v2 compatible **application router**.

-The application router is responsible for call and event routing between your application's components.
+> The application router is responsible for call and event routing between your application's components.
 The router itself will not run any application code.

-With **Autobahn**|JS, you can program application components in JavaScript, and those components can be hosted in browsers or NodeJS.
+>

-WAMP implementations need to catch up with V2 of WAMP, and currently, the only WAMP v2 compatible router is included with [**Autobahn**|Python](https://github.com/tavendo/AutobahnPython).
+> WAMP implementations need to catch up with V2 of WAMP, and currently, the only WAMP v2 compatible routers are [**Autobahn**|Python](https://github.com/tavendo/AutobahnPython) and [**Crossbar**.io.](https://github.com/crossbario/crossbar)
+>

+**Crossbar**.io is an integrated server package that can run from configuration files and acts as a generic WAMP router.
+To get started with **Crossbar**.io, please see here.

+## Example Code

 You can find complete examples [here](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/basic).